rmhar/workshop/README.md

 This repository contains the code and configurations used for AISA 2025.
 It covers detection-as-code and MCP set up.

 ## General Pre-requisities
-1. Visual Studio Code installed
+1. Laptop
-2. UV installed
+2. Github account
-3. Cline installed
-4. Python 3.11 or greater

-Refer to instructions in the "Workshop Guide" folder
+Following the guide in the documents in the repo: **AISA 2025 - Workshop Guide_ Automating Threat Hunting with Detection As Code**